lebalcazar/sahel/README.md

 # About repository

+Seasonal Precipitation Forecasting `(SPF-Sahel)`

-The `sahel` repository is a GNU-GPL project.
+The `SPF-Sahel` repository is a GNU-GPL project.
 The goal of this repository is to provide scripts and data for reproducible research Development and assessment of seasonal rainfall forecasting models for the Bani and the Senegal basins by identifying the best predictive teleconnection.

 `data/gpkg/`: is a spatial data vector file.
 The location of weather stations are derived from the Bâ et al. (2018) databases.
 Rivers and boundaries are data from https://www.hydrosheds.org/products, and data for SST, RHUM and MSLP regions that comes from PCA and cluster analysis.
 The watersheds are obtained from a 90-meter of DEM https://srtm.csi.cgiar.org/.
 `data/nc/` contains SST and CDR raster data.